silentgameplays/Simple-Arch-Linux-Setup/README.md

 # NB if having trouble with GNOME Disks Utility or any other utility recognizing the NTFS file format
 * sudo pacman -S ntfs-3g

-# (optional) Install Nvidia shadowplay for obs on Arch
+# (optional depricated) Install Nvidia shadowplay for obs on Arch(DEPRICATED for OBS 28 and up because OBS version 28 no longer uses GLX)

 * yay -S nvidia-utils-nvlax